 Year 9 – Two-night hiking and canoeing camp in Dwellingup

 Year 10 – Three-night mountain biking camp on the Munda Biddi Trail

-Year 11 – Three-night water sports camp in Dwellingup
+Year 11 – Cape-to-Cape hike, and a three-night water sports camp in Dwellingup